 PHYS 211/211L Principles of Physics I with Lab (Gen. Ed.
-Domain II-B, Lab) The study of motion, Newton's Laws, work and energy, momentum, gravitation, and the rotation of rigid bodies.
+Domain II-B, Lab) (1.25 Course-credits) The study of motion, Newton's Laws, work and energy, momentum, gravitation, and the rotation of rigid bodies.
 Designed for students majoring in the sciences, mathematics, and pre-engineering.
-Includes a weekly, three-hour laboratory component.
+Students are required to enroll in the corresponding weekly laboratory (3 hours).
+Corequisite PHYS 211L Principles of Physics I Lab.
 Prerequisite: MATH 219 Calculus I.